What Happened Last Year

 What did work

 A few I am quite pleased with.
 Posted on this page 'Wed February 28th - Phil Smith and Irish handicap marks.
-He doesn't annoy anyone, not even the great Kevin Blake.
+He doesn't annoy anyone, not even Kevin Blake.
 The Irish are obviously thrown in.
 No winning favourite in ANY of the last 36 Festival Handicaps, hurdles or chases.
 An 'overripe' stat?'
 Coo Star Sivola, first h'cap favourite up, cracks it, followed in by The Storyteller.
-Was hoping that William Henry would win as clear fav for the Coral but that one will have to wait for another year (I sense that backing Coral Cup favs will continue to cost me).
+Was hoping that William Henry would win as clear fav for the Coral but that one will have to wait for another year (I sense that backing unnamed Coral Cup favs will continue to cost me).

 In the Mildmay I got (friendly?) feedback for tipping Splash Of Ginge and Guitar Pete 'winners of the big 2m 4f Chelt pre Xmas h'caps don't oblige in March?'
 They didn't either this time but my reasoning was that this March ground somewhat different than normal.
 Rule No 1.
 Both produced a return via Skybet.

 Handicappers don't win Supremes.
 No course winner won a handicap hurdle.
 When Willie brings a bundle to the Bumper, he doesn't have a clue which one is the one.
 The Storyteller, Footpad, Buveur D'Air, Altior (despite Timeform) all had clear lines on my stats grids.
 Yes, its true, the sad man makes stats grids for each race and even keeps them.
 I find it helps to keep me slightly more sensible when making tipping decisions later each Festival evening.
 I know I should tip more short priced but I don't like doing it.
 You see, contrary.